DwitrishaSaha/organicmaps/docs/COMMIT_MESSAGES.md

 # How to write a commit message

 Any commit needs a helpful message.
-Mind the following guidelines when committing to any of Sarathi repositories at GitHub.
+Mind the following guidelines when committing to any of SAARTHIrepositories at GitHub.

 1. Separate subject from body with a blank line.
 2. Limit the subject line to **72 characters**.